netgen/local-development-setup/docs/source/ubuntu/haproxy.rst

 5 Logging
 ---------

-5.1 If using macOS with MacPorts
+5.1 On Ubuntu or Linux systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To monitor HAProxy service logs directly in the terminal, use the following command: